gabriel-bornea/monadyssey/packages/monadyssey-core/readme.md

 ### Installation

-To use Monadyssey in your project, install it via npm:
+To use `monadyssey` in your project, install it via npm:

 ```
 npm install monadyssey